BalticSeabird/echoedge/README.md

 ```

 ## Ackownledgements
-* The processing of the raw-files from the echosounder are based on the [Echopype](https://echopype.readthedocs.io/en/stable/) library.
+* The processing of the raw-files from the echosounder is based on the [Echopype](https://echopype.readthedocs.io/en/stable/) library.